jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 93f901d8b1cc722e48d6bbe46f2e4ce38fb851f857131fa429eaed2489453b52
 ```

-Looking up the above hash in the lookup table (provided for download/API from SSP) will yield the list:
+Looking up the above hash in the lookup table (provided for static download/API from SSP) will yield the list:
 ```
 2U9PT9HC89.skadnetwork,4FZDC2EVR5.skadnetwork,7UG5ZH24HU.skadnetwork,mlmmfzh3r3.skadnetwork,T38B2KH725.skadnetwork,W9Q455WK68.skadnetwork,YCLNXRL5PM.skadnetwork
 ```

 ## Device

-If the IDFA is not available, DSPs require an alternative, limited-scope device ID in order to provide basic frequency capping functionality to advertisers.
+If the IDFA is not available, DSPs require an alternative, limited-scope identifier in order to provide basic frequency capping functionality to advertisers.
 The [IDFV][5] is the same for apps from the same vendor but different across vendors.
-This field is only passed when IDFA is unavailable or all zeros and should.
+Please refer to Apple's Guidelines for further information about when it can be accessed and used.

 DSPs may also want to understand what is the status of a user on iOS 14+.
 The `atts` field will pass the AppTrackingTransparency Framework's [authorization status][6].